loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 **Replying**

-Replies to another users comment will notify that user; this means you don't have to `@`mention them.
+_Replies_ to another users comment will notify that user; this means you don't have to `@`mention them.

+**Reacting**

+Use the smiley face `😃` button to _react_ to comments and contexts (threads).
+You might use a reaction when you want to share how you feel, a brief opinion, or indicate that you have seen the comment. _Reactions_ are helpful because they are less disruptive than mentions, replies, or comments.

 **Invite to Thread**